ayesha19765/Enhancing-OCT-Scans-with-Super-Resolution-GANs/README.md

-Got it, let's remove the reference to `requirements.txt` and provide explicit installation instructions for the dependencies.
-Here's the revised README:

----

 # SR-GANs for Medical Image

 Super-resolution generative adversarial networks (SR-GANs) are advanced deep learning models designed to enhance the quality of low-resolution medical images.
 This repository provides the necessary code and data to implement SR-GANs for medical image processing, which can significantly improve diagnostic accuracy and detail in clinical settings.